Education has become hard to define. Everyone seems to have different expectations. We seem to have lost the goal of education.

 Depending on the path your child ends up taking, some required testing may be in his future.
 Fine.
 Help him develop his test-taking skills.
 But don’t let the test determine the quality of the education.

 There is Too Great a Focus on Getting a Job

-- What if, rather than a job-seeking focus, we took into consideration their natural talents — the skills they had been gifted with?
+- Rather than a job-seeking focus, take into consideration their natural talents — the skills they have been gifted with.

-- What if we provided them with an adequate amount of free, but productive, time to let them develop those skills, investigate, grow, and learn?
+- Provide them with an adequate amount of free, but productive, time to let them develop these skills, investigate, grow, and learn.

-- And what if we complemented their natural skills by developing their fundamental skills, and providing a rounded course in the humanities?
+- Complement their natural skills by developing their fundamental skills, and providing a rounded course in the humanities.

 We Need to Educate the Whole Person

 This is the fundamental piece of education most schools are simply not equipped to handle.
 There is a moral side to education — a purpose.
 Any education that claims none simply isn’t true.
 And to make education relevant to students who know something is amiss, educators have tried to fill the gap with values clarification, or cultural literacy, or a revival of Greek education.